Typical and perfect use: how to maximise effectiveness of the pill

 Ideally, the COCP should be taken at around the same time every day.
 In practice however, as long as the pill is taken no more than 24 hours late this should be okay, but it is best to err on the side of caution.
 If you miss a pill, you need to use other contraception, for example a condom, for seven days afterwards.
 The main reason it is advised to take the pill at the same time each day is to aid compliance by getting the person taking it into a routine and also to keep the hormone levels at a relatively steady level.
 In addition, the studies carried out on safety data have generally been done on people who have been advised to take the pill at the same time each day, and as such may not be accurate statistical representations of people taking them irregularly.

-If you vomit within two hours of taking the COCP, or within four hours of taking Qlaira and Zoely, take another tablet as soon as you can.
-However, if you continue to vomit or have diarrhoea, you need to count each day as a missed pill and follow the above missed pill advice.6
+If you vomit within three hours of taking the COCP, or within four hours of taking Qlaira and Zoely, take another tablet as soon as you can.
+However, if you continue to vomit or have diarrhoea, you need to count each day as a missed pill and follow the above missed pill advice.11

 If you miss a combined pill and have sexual intercourse, what you need to do depends on where in the pack the missed pill is and how many pills have not been taken.
 The leaflet accompanying the pill will give instructions on what to do, but you should see your doctor or pharmacist for advice and use alternative contraception for seven days.
 Depending on when the pill was missed and the timing of intercourse, you may need to go and get emergency contraception.